Terre d'Este Malbotto 2013

 Boni Luigi is our kind of guy.
 Upon arriving at his hilltop winery about an hour from Bologna the first order of business was to discuss lunch plans.
 Welcome to Italy.

-Back in February I hopped one of those ridiculous 15 Euro flights on Ryan Air from Barcelona to Bologna, had a good meal that evening in the city, among an entire restaurant filled with Ducati employees (they're based here), and in the morning left in a light snow to find Pazzano di Serramazzoni, high in the Appenine foothills in the Modena province.
+Last February I hopped one of those ridiculous 15 Euro flights on Ryan Air from Barcelona to Bologna, had a good meal that evening in the city, among an entire restaurant filled with Ducati employees (they're based here), and in the morning left in a light snow to find Pazzano di Serramazzoni, high in the Appenine foothills in the Modena province.
 Boni Luigi was waiting for me, and I won't soon forget the visit.

 We turned a planned two hours into a wondeful six.
 With of course, lunch.